Disease Guide ·Entropion ·2026

 2Can entropion in cats heal on its own?

-Conformational entropion — the type caused by facial structure — does not resolve on its own.
-It's a structural problem that requires surgical correction.
-Spastic entropion, caused by pain or infection in the eye, may resolve once the underlying cause is treated.
-However, most cases in cats are conformational and need surgery.
-Delaying surgery risks corneal ulcers, scarring, and permanent vision damage.
+Conformational entropion requires surgical correction - it won't resolve on its own.
+Spastic entropion (from pain or infection) may resolve when the cause is treated.
+Most cases are conformational.
+Delaying surgery risks corneal ulcers, scarring, and vision damage.

 3What are the symptoms of entropion in cats?